Parry-Parry/rankers/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.

 Happy training!

-The core of Rankers is the RankerTrainer class, which inherits functionality from the Transformers trainer.